BekiryY/PPA-Optimized-32-bit-Pipelined-ALU-Design/README.md

 The project follows an industry-standard ASIC sign-off flow, moving from micro-architectural definition to physical layout hardening.

 ### 1. Architecture & RTL Design
-The architecture was built for speed.
+The architecture was built for speed & throughput while saving power at the same time.
 A **7-stage pipeline** was implemented to break down critical paths (specifically in the multiplier and adder), allowing for a high clock frequency of 1.66 GHz.
 The RTL is written in **SystemVerilog**, utilizing parameterized modules for flexibility.

 ### 2. Functional Verification & Coverage Tests
 Before synthesis, the logic was rigorously verified using **Cadence Xcelium & Vivado 2025.2**.